SOliv1/procol-harum-beyond-the-pale/README.md

 This means I am saying to the html file: "from the root directory (where I start from in a html file), I must first look for the *assets* folder(`assets/`), then look for the *css* folder(`assets/css`), and then look for the file named *style.css* (`assets/css/style.css`).

-#### But what happens if I need to add links to my images in my *main.css* file?  the links *to* the image files *from* the css file are different!
+#### But what occurs should I add links to my images in my *main.css* file?  the links *to* the image files *from* the css file are different!

- The directions (path) is different depending on where one starts from.
+ Therefore the direction (path) is different depending on where one starts from.

 i)So for image links from a css folder one says something different, for example: `../images/pic1.jpg` ii)Because the css file is inside a *css folder*, _it cannot see anything but what is in that folder_, there are no other folders inside it.